If an item is not in the WPC Library collection, it will be listed in the WPC Worldcat Catalog as Held by: Summit or Held by: WorldCat Libraries.

 What is Summit?

 Summit is a web-based library catalog shared by more than 35 colleges and universities in Washington and Oregon.
 Through Summit, you have access to about thirty million books and other items.
-You can search Summit and request items through WPC Worldcat or through the Summit Catalog.
+You can search Summit and request items through WPC Worldcat.

 When you request an item through Summit, it will be delivered in about 4 days to the WPC Library for you to pick up.
 You can check the status of this request anytime via My Requests.
 You may keep the item for up to 6 weeks.
 Photocopies of periodical articles are yours to keep.